 First, the self-capacitance kind of touch panels has electrodes, with current flowing through each of them.
-Now the touch panels, has two layers of electrodes, one that contains the horizontal electrodes, and one with vertical electrodes.
+Those touch panels have two layers of electrodes, one that contains the horizontal electrodes, and one with vertical electrodes.
 When a finger touches the surface, the capacitance changes on both lines.
 The controller can read which electrodes have different capacitance thus creating an x,y coordinate for the touch.

 The problem will arise when two or more fingers are simultaneously in the active area.
-You see, that means that four or more electrodes will change their capacitance.
-This disadvantage has a name – ghost-point – and we will explain it below on an example of two simultaneous touches.
+It means that four or more electrodes will change their capacitance.
+This disadvantage is called ghost-point and we will explain it below on an example of two simultaneous touches.

-Below we will describe two other kinds of capacitance touch solutions that don’t have a problem with these ghost points.
+Below we will describe two other kinds of capacitance touch solutions that don’t have a problem with ghost-points.

-A new type of technology that has emerged is mutual capacitance.
+A new type of technology is mutual capacitance.

-Although mutual capacitance is more popular today, it has a major disadvantage – lower immunity to touch noise.
+Although mutual capacitance is more popular nowadays, it has a major disadvantage – a lower immunity to touch noise.
 It’s more easily disturbed by water or dust on the touch area.
-Also, the controller needs to do more calculation than in the case of self-capacitance.
+In addition, the mutual capacitance controller needs to do more calculation than the self-capacitance one.